Bioconductor/bioconductor.org/content/help/workflows/gene-regulation-tfbs.md

   * For a given TF, what DNA sequence pattern/s does it preferentially bind to?
   * Are these patterns present in the promoter region of some gene X?

 A gene's <i>promoter region</i> is traditionally (if loosely) defined with respect to its transcription start site (TSS): 1000-3000 base pairs upstream, and 100-300 basepairs downstream.
+An alternative, more inclusive "proximal regulatory region" may be appropriate for metazoans: 5000 base pairs up- and down stream of the TSS.
 For the purposes of this workflow, we will focus only on these cis-regulatory regions, ignoring enhancer regions, which are also protein/DNA binding sites, but typically at a much greater distance from the TSS.

 Promoter length statistics for yeast are available from  <a href="http://www.ncbi.nlm.nih.gov/pubmed?term=19258451">Kristiansson et al</a>, 2009: